shinkuri/kumo-discord/README.md

 > Login Succeeded
 ```

+Store your Token in a secure fault or secret store! (like KeePassXC)

 ## Ansible playbook
 Deploy the container using `ansible-playbook -i inventory.yml, -u root -k --extra-vars "discord_token=" kumo-discord.yml`